-As at March 31, 2022 and December 31, 2021, the authorized share capital of the Company is an unlimited number of common shares without par value.
+As at March 31, 2023 and December 31, 2022, the authorized share capital of the Company is an unlimited number of common shares without par value.
 All issued shares, consisting only of common shares are fully paid.
-As at March 31, 2022 there were 38,194,748 (December 31, 2021 - 38,194,748) fully paid common shares issued.
+On March 8, 2023, the Company consolidated its issued and outstanding common shares on the basis of one post-consolidated common share for every ten pre-consolidated common shares.
+All number of shares and per share amounts have been retroactively restated in these consolidated financial statements to reflect this share consolidation.
+As at March 31, 2023 there were 3,866,324 (December 31, 2022 - 3,866,324) fully paid common shares issued.